 Respiratory problems: These can occur if the extra weight puts pressure on the lungs, reducing the space available for breathing.

-Sleep apnea: The National Heart, Lung, and Blood Institute (NHLBI) note that weight reduction
+Sleep apnea: The National Heart, Lung, and Blood Institute (NHLBI) note that weight reduction often improves the symptoms of sleep apnea.

 Type 2 diabetes: This is a key aspect of metabolic syndrome.